simonuwe/oracle-apex-json-region/docu/docu.md

 Optional configurations for the UI could be done with the **"apex": {...}**.
 The supported  properties are
 - **label** could be used in any **type**, it is used to set a specific label for the input-item.
+- **placeholder** the text shown when the inputfield is empty (iggnored for checkboxes, switches and radiobuttons).
 - **align** positions integer/number **left**, **center**, **right** in the input-item.
 - **textcase** for converting strings into **lower** or **upper**
 - **newRow** starts a new row, so the current filed will be the first i this row.